mia-platform/documentation/docs/fast_data/runtime_management/secure_access.md

 The backend endpoints must be protected by Rönd with the appropriate [policies](#policies), as described in the table below.

 Please notice that in case the policies were configured in [Control Plane settings](#control-plane), then no manual route needs to be added in the _Authorization Management_ section, since they are inferred from the OpenAPI Specification exposed by the service itself.
+For further details on manual routes definition, please visit the specific [documentation](/development_suite/api-console/api-design/authorization.md#manual-routes-tab).

 | Endpoint                                  | Service          | Authentication Required | User Group Permission |           Policy            |
 |-------------------------------------------|------------------|:-----------------------:|-----------------------|:---------------------------:|